Entries from July 2008 ↓

 Hurry over to the store to pre-order your new book.
 You’ll love this gentle, effective method for introducing writing skills to your little ones!
 Books will ship in mid-July.

-Does your reluctant writer hate journaling, dictation, or narration?
-Do you need a way to encourage him?
+Does your reluctant writer hate journaling (or writing in general)?
+Do you need a way to encourage her?
 Try becoming your child’s pen pal!

 This activity is best for children in the 8- to 12-year-old range, but you might also try it with other writing-phobic kiddos who live at your house.